CISecurity/CCPA-Docs/docs/source/CIS-CAT Pro Assessor CLI User's Guide.md

 Endpoints to be assessed must be configured appropriately to allow for remote access.
 Please see the [CIS-CAT Pro Assessor Configuration Guide](./CIS-CAT%20Pro%20Assessor%20Configuration%20Guide) for more information.

+## Cisco Configuration Assessment ##
+CIS-CAT Pro Assessor v4 includes the capability to assess Cisco networking devices in two ways.
+Users can choose to connect directly to an online network device, via SSH, using a privileged account and perform evaluations against the current running configuration.
+New to v4, users now have the ability to export device configurations, specifically the full output of the `show tech-support` command, to a file, and CIS-CAT Pro Assessor v4 can parse that output and perform the assessment.
+Specifying the path to the exported configuration file is through the "session" configurations.
+Detailed information on "sessions" can be found in the [CIS-CAT Pro Assessor Configuration Guide](./CIS-CAT%20Pro%20Assessor%20Configuration%20Guide).

 ## Deployment ##
 CIS-CAT Pro Assessor CLI is a simple Java-based application and as such, requires a Java Runtime Environment (JRE) at or above version 1.8, in order to execute.
 A suitable JRE may be installed to the machine on which CIS-CAT is installed, or may be located on a network share.
 As long as the machine executing the CIS-CAT Pro Assessor CLI application can access a suitable JRE, it may be used to run the tool.

+### A note on benchmark coverage ###
+Any benchmarks which utilized CIS' proprietary Embedded Check Language (ECL) ***are not yet supported*** in CIS-CAT Pro Assessor v4.
+Further development will either implement these benchmarks using currently available scripting capabilities, or will be migrated to OVAL when platform coverage is expanded.
+See the [CIS-CAT Pro Assessor Coverage Guide](./CIS-CAT%20Pro%20Assessor%20Coverage%20Guide) for the most up-to-date information regarding platform coverage.

 ## Using CIS-CAT Pro Assessor CLI ##
 Bundled with the application are two script files; a Microsoft Windows batch script, `Assessor-CLI.bat` and a Unix/Linux shell script, `Assessor-CLI.sh`.
 These scripts serve as the entry point to the application.
 Any examples included in this user's guide will utilize the Microsoft Windows batch script, but usage of the Unix/Linux shell script can be substituted.